 The regulation of ride-sharing will now fall to the Florida Department of Financial Services and will pave the way for ride-sharing firms to capture more airport and cruise industry business.

-At Ligori & Sanders we want all drivers and passengers to have a safe ride wherever your journey may take you.
+At Ligori & Ligori we want all drivers and passengers to have a safe ride wherever your journey may take you.
 With that being said, there is always the chance for an unplanned incident to take place and that’s where we come in.
 We are always up-to-date with the most recent rules and regulations and are happy to guide you through any legal processes that may arise.

 Posted on behalf of